JosePedro-22/Backend-Challenge/README.md

 * Language and Framework: Laravel is a popular choice for developing PHP web applications due to its elegant syntax and comprehensive feature set.
 Furthermore, the PHP language is widely used and has a large community of developers and resources available.
 * Architecture: We chose to apply the principle of Domain-Driven Design (DDD) to organize the code into distinct layers.
 This helps maintain a clear separation of responsibilities and facilitates application maintenance and scalability.
 * Tests: Unit tests and end-to-end tests were implemented to ensure code quality and correct application functionality.
 Testing helps identify and fix problems earlier in the development cycle.
-* Data Validation: Data validation has been implemented to ensure that the data received by the API is correct and complete.
-This helps prevent errors and security issues.
 * API Output: Using the Eloquent's resource class allows you to expressively and easily transform your models and model collections into JSON.

 ## 💬 comments about the project: